manur02/manur02/README.md

   💻 I love solving problems, writing clean code, and learning continuously.
 I’ve solved 250+ problems on LeetCode and developed projects like the Online Banking System and ProFolio.

-  👩‍💼 Previously, I worked as a System Engineer at Tata Consultancy Services, where I developed enterprise-scale microservices for 100K+ users.
+  👩‍💼 Previously, I worked as a Software Engineer at Tata Consultancy Services, where I developed enterprise-scale microservices for 100K+ users.

   🎓 I hold a Master’s in Computer Science from Purdue University Fort Wayne and a Bachelor's in Computer Engineering from St. Vincent Pallotti College of Engineering and Technology.